Please visit the

 For more information, visit the

-The plan provides postdocs with many important services, and covers some expenses not covered by OHIP or UHIP.
-This benefit will include some dental coverage, prescription drug costs and some additional health benefits (such as health practitioners and medical equipment).
+The Green Shield Health Benefit plan provides postdocs with many important services, and covers some expenses not covered by OHIP or UHIP.
+This benefit includes some dental coverage, prescription drug costs and some additional health benefits (such as health practitioners and medical equipment).

 Please consult the